 What the script does, in two words, is putting small vectors one after each other, and using getClosestPointAndNormal() to adjust their positions and orientations and keep them tangent to the surface.

 The script I believe is efficient to generate big roots shapes.
 You can get interesting weird visuals by generating roots over roots or deleting the reference mesh at the end.
 It’s also possible to generate ivy with leaves.

 How to use it

-I recommend to setup your generation frame by frame, as is present them from 1 to 6.
+I recommend to setup your generation panel by panel, as is present them from 1 to 6.

 1 – Mesh Setup